 You should instead elevate the hands to a box, bench, step, or even a barbell set to a low height in a squat rack.
 Elevating your hands will keep your entire body in one line just like it would be if you did full push-ups, which engages your core.

-As elevated push-ups get easier, you can progress to elevating your hands on objects that are closer to the floor until you’re strong enough to do full pull-ups.
+As elevated push-ups get easier, you can progress to elevating your hands on objects that are closer to the floor until you’re strong enough to do full push-ups.

 Related Article: At-Home Upper Body Workouts To Build Muscle (3 Workouts)